alex-w-hunt/CTF_Writeups/Hack The Box/UpDown.md

 developer:x:1002:1002::/home/developer:/bin/bash
 ```

 Now that I knew I could execute code, I started trying to get a reverse shell via PHP functions such as `exec()` and `shell_exec()`, however I wasn't getting anywhere.
-Confused about the lack response, I decide to check on what functions were disallowed by using the following PHP payload.
+Confused about the lack of responses, I decide to check on what functions were disallowed by using the following PHP payload.
 ```
 php = "<?php echo ini_get('disable_functions') ?>"
 ```